-Corporate communication agency, the MOXiE Institute, emphasizes on the use of dynamic vocalization to “pique interest and sustain attention.”
+Corporate communication agency, the MOXiE Institute, emphasizes the use of dynamic vocalization to “pique interest and sustain attention.”
 Your tone sets the pace of the meeting, whether it’s energetic or steady.
 If it’s low and slow, high chances are your prospect will barely pay attention to you.

-Instead, maintain a lively flow and add energy to your voice by emphasising on certain keywords and varying your pitch and pace.
+Instead, maintain a lively flow and add energy to your voice by emphasising certain keywords and varying your pitch and pace.
 Injecting some humor will also help to keep the prospect captivated and break up the monotony of an otherwise serious discussion.

 However, there’s a fine line between sounding professional and domineering.
 Be aware of your volume and tone to avoid sounding superior, which can be off-putting and disrespectful to your client.